Generating DTSI and DTBO Overlay Files

 The following hardware design hand-off artifacts are required:

-2. Device tree overlay source file - the user needs to create this file based on the PL hardware design
+2. Device tree overlay source file: Create this file based on the PL hardware design

 Generate .dtbo file (Yocto)

-Please refer to Kria apps firmware for example dtsi files based on the fpgamanager_custom class used in the AMD accelerated applications.
+For example .dtsi files based on the fpgamanager_custom class used in the AMD accelerated applications, refer to Kria apps firmware.

 First. create